The Weeklings is a web enterprise that publishes a single essay a day, every single day—365 new essays a year.

 We cover all aspects of the popular culture, from the mundane to the sublime: politics, art, music, literature, film, sex, lifestyle, memoir, current events, and more.

 We are a socialist collective.
 All net proceeds generated by the site—that is, gross revenue minus expenses—are divided into equal shares and paid to our contributors.
 We published an anthology, The Weeklings: Revolution #1, to generate more funds for our writers.
+The first payments went out in April, 2014, on our second anniversary.

 We are dedicated to the essay.
 We seek to push the form and return it to the original meaning of essayer—to try and explore ideas without necessarily knowing where they’ll lead.